All Episodes

 We're not actually attacking the plant.

-But you have to understand in manufacturing process of these types of oils, it's the distance from the plant to the table that's very important.
+But you have to understand in the manufacturing process of these types of oils, it's the distance from the plant to the table that's very important.

 Now, a lot of these oils, when they're put in commercial presses, they come out gummy.

-And when you take hexane, which is a known neurotoxin to degum an oil, you then have to raise the temperature of the oil to about 405 degrees, which turns it rancid.
+And when you take hexane, which is a known neurotoxin, to de-gum an oil, you then have to raise the temperature of the oil to about 405 degrees, which turns it rancid.

-So now you have a putrefied, degumed rancid oil, and then you deodorize it with sodium hydroxide, a very well known powerful carcinogen.
+And then you deodorize it with sodium hydroxide, a very well-known, powerful carcinogen.

-So you use a neurotoxin, uh, you you make the oil putrid and rant uh rancid, and then you add a carcinogen, and then in some cases they're even bleached and then bottled before you put them on the shelf.
+And then in some cases, they're even bleached and then bottled before you put them on the shelf.

 You'll notice when you walk down the grocery store aisle, Sean, that all of these oils are exactly the same color.